 An employer or contractor who proves they suffered retaliation for reporting defense contractor fraud is entitled to “all relief necessary” to make him or her whole.13 This includes reinstatement in the job, double the amount of back pay lost as a result of termination, and attorney fees.
 A terminated employee or other person who suffers retaliation can be entitled to this compensation even without proving that the employer/contractor made false claims for payment.14 These protections are available to whistleblowers in all industries.

-Additionally, the National Defense Authorization Act of 2013 expanded protections for employees of contractors and subcontractors that work with the Department of Defense and the National Aeronautics and Space Administration.15 An employee who is fired or suffers other retaliation for reporting contractor misconduct can file a complaint with the DOD or NASA inspector general, and the agency can order back pay based on the inspector general’s findings.
+Additionally, the National Defense Authorization Act of 2013 expanded protections for employees of federal contractors and grantees.15 An employee who is fired or suffers other retaliation for reporting misconduct can file a complaint with the Inspector General of the relevant government agency, the agency can order back pay based on the inspector general’s findings, and the employee can sue the contractor directly if the agency fails to act.
 Protected conduct now includes reporting of “gross mismanagement” of a defense contract with the government and is not limited to false claims made in connection with a contract.